Abby Dahlkemper

-Abigail Lynn Dahlkemper (born May 13, 1993) is an American professional soccer player who plays as a defender for San Diego Wave FC of the National Women's Soccer League (NWSL) and the United States national team.
+Abigail Lynn Dahlkemper (born May 13, 1993) is an American professional soccer player who plays as a center back for Bay FC of the National Women's Soccer League (NWSL) and the United States national team.

+Dahlkemper played collegiately for the UCLA Bruins, where she won the NCAA championship in 2013 and received the Honda Sports Award in 2014.
+She was the third overall pick by the Western New York Flash in the 2015 NWSL College Draft and won her first NWSL Championship with the Flash in 2016.
+Following the Flash's relocation, Dahlkemper was voted NWSL Defender of the Year in 2017 and won successive league doubles with the North Carolina Courage in 2018 and 2019.

 Early life

-Dahlkemper was born in Lancaster, Pennsylvania and raised in Menlo Park, California.
-She has two brothers, Andrew (the oldest) and Joseph (the youngest) and is the daughter of Andrew and Susan Dahlkemper.
+Dahlkemper was born in Lancaster, Pennsylvania, and raised in Menlo Park, California.
+She has two brothers, Andrew (the older) and Joseph (the younger) and is the daughter of Andrew and Susan Dahlkemper.
 She attended Sacred Heart Preparatory and played on the soccer team.
 In 2010, she was named Gatorade California Girls Soccer Player of the Year and a Parade All-American.

 College career

-In 2013, she helped the UCLA Bruins win their first ever NCAA National Championship.
+In 2013, she helped the UCLA Bruins win their first ever NCAA national championship.
 In 2014, Dahlkemper was awarded the Honda Sports Award.

 Club career

 In 2013, Dahlkemper signed with the Pali Blues in the W-League.
 The team won the western conference title as well as the national championship in July 2013.